 option to get more verbose output.

-Molecule provides commands for manually managing the lifecyle of the instance, scenario, development and testing tools.
+Molecule provides commands for manually managing the lifecycle of the instance, scenario, development and testing tools.
 However, we can also tell Molecule to manage this automatically within a Scenario sequence.

 The full lifecycle sequence can be invoked with: